 She was leading a holiday in Spain entitle 'Find your Voice' - I was enthralled and my experience throughout the week was life changing.
 Following this, the focus of my work became the voice.
 I started leading Community Singing Groups - where everyone was welcome without audition and my individual therapeutic work became sound based.

-In 2008 I unexpectedly moved to North Norfolk and I now live in the very special town of Sheringham with my husband Nick, my dog Oscar and my mum Ann.
+In 2008 I unexpectedly moved to North Norfolk and I now live in the very special town of Sheringham with my husband Nick, my dog Oscar.
 I run 3 Community Singing Groups, arrange singing holidays and have individual clients for voice work.

 My voice is my ally and my means of supporting myself, in both good times and bad - it makes no judgement and is totally dependable.